hubmapconsortium/spatial-transcriptomics-pipeline/README.md

 2. From inside the extracted directory, run the provided `prep_input.py` script.
 This will generate a `pipeline.yml` file with absolute paths to the downloaded data.
 3. The pipeline can now be run with `cwltool {path to cloned repo}/pipeline.cwl {path to downloaded data}/pipeline.yml`. *Note: A long list of warnings is expected due to the way the pipeline fails with an explanation if incorrect inputs are provided.*

-The two provided input text files for the pipeline, `pipeline.yml` and `*metadata.json`, can be used as a template for new runs.
+The two provided input text files for the pipeline, `pipeline.yml` and `*metadata.json`, can be used as a template for user-defined datasets.

 ## Overall Program Flow